← Back to Directory List

 About

 I received my training in the fields of Genetics and Developmental Biology and I am fascinated by the process of development.
-I teach in both of these areas and have a lab studying development in the invertebrate model organism C. elegans.
+I teach or have taught courses in the areas of genetics, biochemistry, molecular biology, developmental biology and cell signaling.
 I also serve as Undergraduate Program Director for the Department of Biological Sciences.

 Research Interests

-My laboratory studies animal developmental biology, in particular we are interested in the process of cell fate specification - how newly born cells know what fate to adopt during development.
-We focus on two types of skin cells that arise during development in the invertebrate model system, the nematode worm C. elegans.
-We have studied the regulation of gene expression downstream of the Wnt signaling pathway in the lateral seam cells and ventral vulval precursor cells in this animal.
-More recently we have been examining 1) pax-3, a gene that regulates the choice between these two cell types during embryogenesis, and 2) the temporal co-regulation of a large set of genes in these hypodermal cells during larval life.
+For 25 years my laboratory studied animal developmental biology, in particular the process of cell fate specification - how newly born cells know what fate to adopt during development.
+We focused on two types of skin cells that arise during development in the invertebrate model system, the nematode worm C. elegans.
+In the past, we studied the regulation of gene expression downstream of the Wnt signaling pathway in the lateral seam cells and ventral vulval precursor cells in this animal.
+More recently we examined: 1) the function of pax-3, a gene that regulates the choice between these two skin cell types during embryogenesis, and 2) the temporal co-regulation of a large set of genes in the worm's skin cells during larval life.

 Teaching Interests